bwai-db/EnterpriseOpsHub/deploy-azure.md

 - Active Azure subscription with contributor access
 - Permissions to create resource groups and resources
 - Permissions to create Entra ID app registrations (or admin assistance)
+- Access to Azure OpenAI Service (optional, for AI features)

 ## 🔧 Quick Start